piedpipr/BornomalaAR/README.md

 # BornomalaAR
-Fun Unity ARCore augmented reality app for kids for learning Bengali alphabets using example 3d models based one simple image tracking
+Fun Unity ARCore augmented reality app for kids for learning Bengali alphabets using example 3d models based on simple image tracking

 Images for Alphabets
 ==